MicrosoftDocs/visualstudio-docs/docs/get-started/csharp/tutorial-console-part-2.md

    ![Screenshot of Solution Explorer with the CalculatorLibrary class library project added.](media/vs-2022/calculator-solution-explorer-with-class-library.png)
 ::: moniker-end
 1. Rename the *Class1.cs* file to *CalculatorLibrary.cs*.
-To rename the file, you can select the name in **Solution Explorer** and press **F2** or select the name again to type, or right-click the name and choose **Rename**.
+To rename the file, you can right-click the name in **Solution Explorer** and choose **Rename**, select the name and press **F2**, or select the name and click again to type.

    A message might ask whether you want to rename references to `Class1` in the file.
-It doesn't matter how you answer, because you replace the code in a future step.
+It doesn't matter how you answer, because you'll replace the code in a future step.

 1. Now add a project reference, so the first project can use APIs that the new class library exposes.
 Right-click the **Dependencies** node in the **Calculator** project and choose **Add Project Reference**.